 Supported by: Swiss National Science Foundation (SNF) and Natural History Museum Basel (NMB)

-Project duration: May 2023 through April 2024
+Project duration: May 2023 through April 2024, project completed.

 Project summary